addicust/archlinux4rpi5-installer-4-newbz/README.md

-if i am able to choose a license it is gpl2, please dont sue me,  i am not liable for anything anywhere for any reasons, no commercial use you freeloading capitalists.
+if i am able to choose a license it is gpl2, please dont sue me,  i am not liable for anything anywhere for any reasons.
+Running a script as root you have not looked over is a bad idea.  this scipt will allow you to destroy your computer if used.